 5. Faculty in program review work, judge adequacy of progress, offer feedback, and make recommendation on advancement.

 6. Advisor meets with student to give feedback and decision of the faculty.

-7. Advisor prints and completes the Evaluation for Advancement to Prospective Candidacy form in the Student Database.
-This is then submitted to the Office of Student Services.
+7. Student initiates the Prospective Candidacy Form online.
+Once signed by the faculty advior, the completed form is then automatically submitted to the Office of Student Services.

 If, after reviewing the student’s case, the program faculty decides that the student will not be Advanced to Prospective Candidacy, the student will be warned or placed on probationary status per the Graduate School's policy on Unsatisfactory Performance and Progress.
 At that time, the advisor must call a meeting with the student, one other faculty member, and the Associate Dean for Graduate Programs.
 This group may require additional materials (i.e. course papers), and the student may offer additional materials as well.
 The meeting should take place no later than the second week of the following academic quarter.
 At this meeting, the faculty members and student will discuss what is necessary to lift probationary status.
 Examples might include: improving grades, revising the goal statement further, and requiring certain courses.